eslamembaby4/syntra-website/WEBSITE_REVIEW_MEETING_NOTES.md

 10. Do we have any customer testimonials we can use?

 ### Business Questions:
-11. What's the budget for website improvements?
-12. What's the timeline for Phase 1 enhancements?
+11. What's the timeline for Phase 1 enhancements?
-13. Who is the website project owner?
+12. Who is the website project owner?
-14. How do we measure website success?
+13. How do we measure website success?
-15. What are our top 3 website priorities?
+14. What are our top 3 website priorities?

 ### Marketing Questions:
-16. When should we deploy email signatures?
+15. When should we deploy email signatures?
-17. What collateral do we need most urgently?
+16. What collateral do we need most urgently?
-18. Are we planning video content?
+17. Are we planning video content?
-19. Do we want to start a blog/news section?
+18. Do we want to start a blog/news section?
-20. What's our social media strategy?
+19. What's our social media strategy?

 ---

-## 15. RECOMMENDATION SUMMARY
+## 14. RECOMMENDATION SUMMARY

 ### DO IMMEDIATELY (This Week):
 1. Fix career application form